Ibali Photography Collective: Week 3

 On top of technical abilities, he underlined one essential skill a photographer must have.
 Photographers need to have a nice attitude and be a person that people would like to work with.
 Indeed, nobody wants to be portrayed by someone they do not like, “If this is something you are very interested in, I suggest you get involved in more programs like this one, continue to put effort and time and be a nice person.”

 The Camera Obscura

-The most exciting moment of this workshop was when Mike showed the kids some old-fashioned photography equipment he had brought with him.
+The most exciting moment of this guest speaker session was when Mike showed the kids some old-fashioned photography equipment he had brought with him.
 From his bag he took out a large, rusty looking box with a long black body, resembling an accordion: an original camera obscura.
 Mike showed this camera obscura to the kids, explaining how complicated and time consuming taking pictures used to be before digital innovations.

 He then showed some of his works, and had the students observe and discuss the different effects that they could achieve with shadows.
 In harmony with Dave’s lecture, he pointed out to the class, “Photographers are technicians who work with light.”
 According to Mark, the most surprising results can be achieved in portraits, “You can make them amazing or they can come out just horrible according to how you set the lights on their faces.”

 A fundamental skill for these kids to become photographers is to gain confidence in their photography skill.
 This means being able to see the composition you want before shooting.
 However, this does not mean sticking to the rules.
 Mike encouraged them to try and experiment, and to always push their boundaries.